PainterQubits/Unitful.jl/docs/src/conversion.md

 presence of other packages that may require differing default behaviors.
 An example would be a CAD package for nanoscale device design: it makes more sense to promote to nanometers or microns than to meters.
 For this purpose we define `Unitful.ContextUnits{N,D,P,A}`.
-The `P` in this type signature should be some type `Unitful.FreeUnits{M,D,A}` (the dimensions must be the same).
+The `P` in this type signature should be some type `Unitful.FreeUnits{M,D,B}` (the dimensions must be the same).
 We refer to this as the "context." `ContextUnits` may be easily instantiated by e.g.
 `ContextUnits(nm, μm)` for a `nm` unit that will promote to `μm`.
 Here's an example: